 This test runs for 2 minutes.
-After it is completed, the artifacts (log files) are downloaded in the workers directory.
+After it is completed, the artifacts (log files) are downloaded into the workers folder.
 Then, it terminates the 4 instances.
 If you do not want to start/terminate the instances for every run, just comment out the line provisioner --terminate in the script run.sh.
 This prevents the machines from being terminated.
 Please see the Provisioner section for more information.